sbug51/KC-Riff/docs/gpu.md

 `sudo setsebool container_use_devices=1` to allow containers to use devices.

 ### Metal (Apple GPUs)
-Ollama supports GPU acceleration on Apple devices via the Metal API.
+kc-riff supports GPU acceleration on Apple devices via the Metal API.